-This report provides additional guidance for the development of an implementable resolution funding plan.
-It builds on the Key Attributes and other FSB guidance in relation to resolution planning, as well as existing supervisory guidance on liquidity risk management and monitoring (for example, the Basel Committee on Banking Supervision's Liquidity Coverage Ratio and liquidity risk monitoring tools and Principles for Sound Liquidity Risk Management and Supervision) and identifies a set of key funding strategy elements which cover:
+This report provides additional guidance with respect to the elements identified in Guiding Principle 5 for the development of an implementable resolution funding plan for G-SIBs.
+The guidance, which should be read in conjunction with the Guiding Principles, builds on the Key Attributes and other FSB guidance in relation to resolution planning, as well as existing supervisory guidance on liquidity risk management and monitoring (for example, the Basel Committee on Banking Supervision's Liquidity Coverage Ratio and liquidity risk monitoring tools and Principles for Sound Liquidity Risk Management and Supervision 10).
+It identifies a set of key funding strategy elements which cover:

-- (i) firm capabilities to support monitoring, reporting and estimating funding needs in resolution and to facilitate execution of the funding strategy, including processes for monitoring sources and positioning of liquidity and assets that can be mobilised as collateral, and the establishment of a methodology for estimating liquidity needs for resolution (Section 1); - (ii) the development of the resolution funding plan by the home resolution authority, including the interaction of the resolution funding plan with the firm's contingency funding and recovery plans, the assessment of liquidity stress in the run-up to resolution, and the use of the firm's capabilities to inform estimates of the range of funding needs and potential funding sources in resolution (Section 2); - (iii) the mobilisation of firm assets and private sources of resolution funding, including the mobilisation of unencumbered assets as collateral (Section 3); - (iv) access to temporary public sector backstop funding mechanisms and ordinary central bank facilities, including the identification and sequencing of temporary public sector backstop funding mechanisms and exit strategies (Section 4); and - (v) information sharing and coordination between authorities, including the allocation of responsibilities among home and host authorities (Section 5).
+- (i) firm capabilities to support monitoring, reporting and estimating funding needs in resolution and to facilitate execution of the funding strategy, including processes for monitoring sources and positioning of liquidity and assets that can be mobilised as collateral, and the establishment of a methodology for estimating liquidity needs for resolution (Section 1); - (ii) the development of the resolution funding plan by the home resolution authority, including the interaction of the resolution funding plan with the firm's contingency funding and recovery plans, the assessment of liquidity stress in the runup to resolution, and the use of the firm's capabilities to inform estimates of the range of funding needs and potential funding sources in resolution (Section 2); - (iii) the mobilisation of firm assets and private sources of resolution funding, including the mobilisation of unencumbered assets as collateral (Section 3);